Gertrude Rhinelander Waldo

 Gertrude Rhinelander Waldo (May 12, 1842 – May 27, 1914) was an American heiress known for commissioning the Rhinelander Mansion located in Manhattan at 867 Madison Avenue on the south-east corner of 72nd Street, designed in the 1890s by Kimball & Thompson and completed in 1898.
 According to most sources, she never lived in the mansion, but chose to reside with her sister in a row house across the street from the mansion.

 Early life

-Gertrude was born in New York on May 12, 1842.
-She was the youngest of seven children born to Bernard Rhinelander (1800–1844) and Nancy Elizabeth Mary (née Post) Rhinelander (1806–1895) and was descended from a family that had resided in New York City since the 17th century.
+Gertrude Rhinelander was born in New York on May 12, 1842.
+She was the youngest of seven children born to Bernard Rhinelander (1800–1844) and Nancy Elizabeth Mary (née Post) Rhinelander (1806–1895).
+Her father's family ancestors had resided in New York City since the 17th century.
 Her older siblings included Charles Edward Rhinelander, who married Mathilda Frances Cotheal; Emily Rhinelander, who married Dr. John Watson; and Laura Virginia Rhinelander, who did not marry.